namrata-ibm/test/test2.md

 # Building Envoy

-The instructions provided below specify the steps to build [Envoy](https://www.envoyproxy.io/) version 1.29.2 on Linux on IBM Z for the following distributions:
+The DRAFT instructions provided below specify the steps to build [Envoy](https://www.envoyproxy.io/) version 1.29.2 on Linux on IBM Z for the following distributions:
 *   Ubuntu (22.04)

 _**General Notes:**_
 *   _When following the steps below please use a standard permission user unless otherwise specified._
 *   _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

-### Build and Install Envoy
+## Build and Install Envoy

-#### Step 1: Build using script
+### Step 1: Build using script

 If you want to build Envoy using manual steps, go to Step 2.